puppeteer/puppeteer/docs/api.md

 ### interface: CustomQueryHandler

+After [registration](#puppeteerregistercustomqueryhandlername-queryhandler), the handler can be used everywhere where a selector is expected by prepending the selection string with `<name>/`.
+The name is only allowed to consist of lower and upper case Latin letters.

-Contains two functions `queryOne` and `queryAll` that can be [registered](#puppeteerregistercustomqueryhandlername-queryhandler) as alternative querying strategies.
-The functions `queryOne` and `queryAll` are executed in the page context. `queryOne` should take an `Element` and a selector string as argument and return a single `Element` or `null` if no element is found. `queryAll` takes the same arguments but should instead return a `NodeList<Element>` or `Array<Element>` with all the elements that match the given query selector.
+Contains two functions `queryOne` and `queryAll` that are executed in the page context. `queryOne` should take an `Element` and a selector string as argument and return a single `Element` or `null` if no element is found. `queryAll` takes the same arguments but should instead return a `NodeList<Element>` or `Array<Element>` with all the elements that match the given query selector.

+**NOTE:** Because the function code needs to be serialized, it is **not possible** to access anything outside its scope or use imports.
+See e.g. [the pierce handler](https://github.com/puppeteer/puppeteer/blob/v13.5.2/src/common/QueryHandler.ts#L115) which has redundancies because of this limitation.

 ### interface: Selector